 Regardless, we made up our mind to go two weeks later.
-The weather forecast looked great and we heard a few reports of the crowds slowly diminishing a bit.
-However, there was still no chance of finding a spot in the only developed campground, but that wasn’t even necessary.
+The weather forecast looked great and we heard a reports of the crowds slowly diminishing a bit.
+There was still no chance of finding a spot in the only developed campground, but that wasn’t even necessary.
 The park is really friendly to dispersed camping.
-If you obey to a few simple rules, you can camp almost anywhere.
+If you obey a few simple rules, you can camp almost anywhere.

 From all the recommendations, Coyote Canyon stood out.
 It's a large valley north of town, a dirt road leading all the way into it.
-It’s really popular with off-road people, but according to all reports, the first few miles are easily drivable with a low-clearance car, there's plenty of space for camping, and most importantly, the wildflowers are still gorgeous.
+It’s really popular with off-road people, but according to all reports, the first few miles are easily drivable with a low-clearance car, there's plenty of space for camping, and most importantly, it's a prime spot for viewing the wildflowers.

 I was sure I'll be up early, but was pleasantly surprised when I woke up around 8:30.
 Em was still sleeping, slowly waking up a bit later.

 It was a sparkling, sunny morning with no clouds and only light winds.
 Now we could finally see our surroundings and started taking pictures of the nearby flowers even before breakfast.

 Our immediate vicinity was teeming with sunflowers, ocotillos, creosote and others.
 A giant moth caterpillar was already having its first meal of the day.